Clinical Genetics referrals

 Oxford Regional Cancer Genetic Service criteria (pdf, 217 KB)

-We do not need a completed family history questionnaire if the patient, or a close relative of the patient, has previously been referred to us regarding their cancer risk.
-We will already have the relevant family history information from the previous referral.
+If the patient, or a close relative of the patient, has previously been referred to us regarding their cancer risk, please state the family genetic case number or the name of their relative that has been seen by our department.

 If you have a query about storing DNA from a critically-ill patient, please contact us.